 What car you rent depends on how daring and comfortable you are driving on small roads in foreign environments.

 Even though my rental company wanted to ‘do me a favor’ and upgrade me to a bigger car, I had no desire to be driving a big car on the WAW.
 I requested the smallest car they had since it was only me on the trip.

-You should also be aware that most cars for hire in Ireland are manual transmission, so if you want an automatic, you’ll need to specifically request it when you rent the car.
-Otherwise you may be grinding gears and struggling with a clutch for 1,600 miles!
+You should also be aware that most cars for hire in Ireland are manual transmissions, so if you want an automatic, you’ll need to specifically request it when you rent the car.
+Otherwise, you may be grinding gears and struggling with a clutch for 1,600 miles!

 TIP: I recommend confirming the reservation for an automatic, just to be sure.
 I had reserved one, but when I got there there were none available.
 Luckily I knew how to drive a manual transmission.

 Renting a Car

 I have consistently found the best rental car prices on RentalCars.com (international and at home) and use them when I have to rent a car.
 They work with all of the major car companies; check out their prices and see what you think.
 They also offer free reservations and cancellations which I love as my plans often change!